vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ```

 Note that the above compiler file examples are greatly simplified from the
-recommended practices in `:help write-compiler-plugin`.
-For example, you would
+recommended practices in [`:help write-compiler-plugin`][wc].
+For example, you
-ideally use the `:CompilerSet` command for the options settings.
-However, for
+would ideally use the `:CompilerSet` command for the options settings.
+However,
-the purposes of configuring things in your personal `~/.vim`, this is mostly a
+for the purposes of configuring things in your personal `~/.vim`, this is
-detail; you may prefer to keep things simple.
+mostly a detail; you may prefer to keep things simple.

 Automatic for the people
 ------------------------